-Hired to oversee the development of Lawrenceville’s new maker space as Director of Design and Fabrication, Rex Brodie brings more than 30 years of experience in art and design to Lawrenceville.
-His 20 years of instructional experience in independent schools includes specialties in fine woodworking, metal sculpting, digital fabrication, and robotics, most recently at University School in Ohio, where he developed a maker space under the leadership of Head Master Steve Murray H’54 ’55 ’65 ’16 P’16 ’21.
+Hired to oversee the development of Lawrenceville’s new maker space as Director of Design and Fabrication, this is not Rex Brodie’s first rodeo.
+Brodie brings more than 30 years of experience in art and design to Lawrenceville, including 20 years of instructional experience in independent schools, with specialties in fine woodworking, metal sculpting, digital fabrication, and robotics.
+He was most recently involved in the development of a maker space at University School in Ohio, then under the leadership of Head Master Steve Murray H’54 ’55 ’65 ’16 P’16 ’21.

 This is a new position for Lawrenceville as the School prepares for the opening of the Gruss Center for Art and Design (GCAD) in January 2020, following the expansion of the Gruss Center of Visual Arts to incorporate a 15,000-square-foot creative design center and maker space.
 Brodie is working closely with the project staff to ensure that the form of the new center will support its intended function.
 Ultimately he will direct the GCAD fabrication labs, guiding student projects and collaborating with faculty on curricular initiatives incorporating GCAD’s capabilities.